osamasayed585/Lnj-B2B/README.md

       dependency injection in your project.
-        - [Retrofit](https://square.github.io/retrofit/) - Is a type-safe REST client for Android which aims to make it easier to consume RESTFul web services.
+        - [Retrofit](https://square.github.io/retrofit/) - Is a type-safe REST client for Android which aims to make it easier to consume RESTFUL web services.
     - [Glide](https://bumptech.github.io/glide/) - An image loading and caching library for Android.
       <br />